How Great User Onboarding Generates 10X Customer Value in SaaS?

 That’s not to say you can’t, or shouldn’t provide this education.

 Some tools are just more complex than others.
 Look at Buffer.
-You connect your Twitter account, type out your tweet and hit the schedule button, it probably can’t get any easier.
-But then there’s JIRA, which can be used as a simple ticket system for bugs and requests, or can be used to project plan entire enterprise level businesses.
+You connect your Twitter account, type out your tweet, and hit the schedule button, it probably can’t get any easier.
+But then there’s JIRA, which can be used as a simple ticket system for bugs and requests or can be used to project plan entire enterprise-level businesses.

-The setup may be more complicated, and may require training.
+The setup may be more complicated and may require training.
 But once it’s all in place, it should be dead simple for anyone to create a ticket and manage projects.

 - It’s the most obvious one really, it’s the communication channel you’re pretty much guaranteed to collect and you’re pretty likely to reach the inbox of B2B customers.

-- Create a sequence of emails spread out over a few days, and if you’ve got a slightly more advanced setup, use behavioural triggers as well.
-If someone has already performed a certain action e.g. Connected Twitter and scheduled a tweet – you can leave this email out of it.
+- Create a sequence of emails spread out over a few days, and if you’ve got a slightly more advanced setup, use behavioral triggers as well.
+If someone has already performed a certain action e.g. Connected to Twitter and scheduled a tweet – you can leave this email out of it.
 But if someone hasn’t created a project dashboard yet, you need to work on pushing them over the line on that particular task.